 In the following simulations both, the interfering PLs and the victim ARNS service are assumed to operate on the same 1176 MHz frequency.
 In the continuously transmitting (CW) indoor pseudolite scenario the interference probability is more important than in the aggregated scenario where the victim systems were RNSS applications.
 Indeed, with a pseudolite density of 6.26 per km², there is a risk of interference to a DME receiver (see Table 35).

-When considering outdoor CW pseudolites, the PFD levels of Table 36: PFD received at the aircraft in dBW/MHz/m² to be compared to the protection criteria of -144dBW/MHz/m² table XXX would have to be increased by 6dB.
+When considering outdoor CW pseudolites, the PFD levels of Table 36: PFD received at the aircraft in dBW/MHz/m² to be compared to the protection criteria of -144dBW/MHz/m² would have to be increased by 6dB.

 Therefore, multiple indoor or outdoor CW pseudolites could interfere a DME receiver onboard aircraft if their deployment is not very limited (density < 0.6 per km²).